 Is Flossing Painful?

 If you are experiencing pain while flossing, then you should visit the dentist right away.
-Pain might be a sign of a gum disease.
-A dentist will be able to tell you the right method to floss according to your gum and teeth.
+Pain might be a sign of active periodontal disease or tooth decay that has formed between the teeth or under the gums.
+A dentist or a dental hygienist will be able to show and tell you about the right method to floss your unique gums and teeth.